MicrosoftDocs/msteams-docs/msteams-platform/toolkit/TeamsFx-SDK.md

 <details>
 <summary><b>
-If you have created Azure Function / bot project using VS Code Toolkit, the following config values will be used from pre-configured environment variables:
+If you've created Azure Function / bot project using Visual Studio Code Toolkit, the following config values will be used from pre-configured environment variables:
 </b></summary>

 * initiateLoginEndpoint (INITIATE_LOGIN_ENDPOINT)